Maghwyn/supervision-service/README.md

 The prerequisites will assume that you have virtualbox installed on your machine.
 You will need two virtual machine fully setup, with a Debian ISO, a Bridged Adapter network and with only the SSH server software.

+We will also assume that you know to setup your ssh to use your main machine terminal instead of the VM terminal.

 -----

 #### **The first machine** will host the python script.